Wlmr/dmenut/README.md

 ====================
 dmenut is an efficient dynamic menu for X.

-This fork changes only one key mapping -- yes, you read that right! -- and is hence pretty pathetic so please, go ahead and laugh at my neurotic traits.
+This fork changes only a few key mappings -- yes, you read that right! -- and is hence pretty pathetic so please, go ahead and laugh at my neurotic traits.

+It also changes the font and colors to match my wm.

+The font in question is artwiz cure-8.

 Requirements
 ------------